Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Related Work Contributions

 \subsection{Development of Foundation Models}

-Foundation models have demonstrated versatility across a wide range of generative tasks.
-The term \glspl{fm}, introduced in 2021~\cite{bommasani2021opportunities}, refers to models trained on broad, unlabeled data at scale and adaptable to diverse downstream tasks.
-As illustrated in \autoref{fig:FMs}, they support capabilities such as \textit{\gls{qa}}, \textit{image captioning}, \textit{sentiment analysis}, \textit{information extraction}, \textit{object recognition}, and \textit{instruction following}.
-The key element is the cross-modal adaptability of FMs which then enables generation capabilities and a deep understanding of given context.
-As such, foundation models and the term \textit{generative AI} partially overlap but represent distinct concepts: the former refers to general-purpose, adaptable models; the latter to content-generating functionality.
+The term \textit{Foundation Models}, introduced in 2021~\cite{bommasani2021opportunities}, refers to general-purpose models trained on large-scale unlabeled data, designed to operate and generalize across a wide range of applications.
+Their cross-modal adaptability has the potential to enable tasks like \gls{qa}, image captioning, sentiment analysis, information extraction, object recognition, and instruction following, combining generative abilities with deep contextual understanding.
+Although \glspl{fm} and generative AI are related, they represent distinct concepts: \glspl{fm} are broad, adaptable systems, whereas generative AI focuses specifically on content creation.

-The key moment for the wiedespread of \glspl{fm} was the release of GPT-3~\cite{brown2020language} by OpenAI in 2021, which brought \textbf{\glspl{llm}} to a broder \gls{ai} community.
-This development was built upon the seminal work \textit{``Attention Is All You Need''}~\cite{vaswani2017attention}, which introduced the transformer architecture and the self-attention mechanism.
-Unlike earlier sequential models, transformers enabled efficient parallel training over long sequences of inputs using GPUs and TPUs.
-Several other models built on top of Vaswani's work, including BERT~\cite{devlin2019bert}, an encoder-only model optimized for masked language modeling; GPT~\cite{radford2018improving}, a decoder-only model for autoregressive generation; and T5~\cite{raffel2020exploring}, an encoder-decoder architecture designed for text-to-text transfer.
-All of these models leverage self-supervised learning on massive unlabeled text corpora and serve as pre-trained backbones for diverse downstream tasks via prompting or fine-tuning.
+In 2020, OpenAI released GPT-3~\cite{brown2020language}, a major milestone that popularized \textbf{\glspl{llm}}.
+The success of GPT-3 built upon the Transformer Architecture~\cite{vaswani2017attention}, whose self-attention mechanism facilitated efficient parallel training on long sequences.
+Subsequent models further refined this design, including BERT~\cite{devlin2019bert} (encoder-only for masked language modeling), GPT~\cite{radford2018improving} (decoder-only for autoregressive generation), and T5~\cite{raffel2020exploring} (encoder-decoder for text-to-text transfer).
+Each employs self-supervised pre-training and serves as a backbone for downstream adaptation.